basecom/FixturesPlugin/docs/helpers/database.md

 }
 ```

-This example would remove all products which have the name: "Example".
+This example would remove all products that have the name "Example."